 Then you can say yes to your happiness, your life, surround yourself with good people, a good life.
-Say yes to respecting your beliefs and your values, good people will respect you.
-Time to say yes to yourself, your health, your freedom, your happiness, your future,
+Say yes to respecting your beliefs and your values, and good people will respect you.
+Time to say yes to yourself, your health, your freedom, your happiness, your future.

 All about the narcissist Online course.